arnaudporet/kgml2sif/readme.md

-# Converting KGML-encoded KEGG pathways to the SIF file format
+# Converting KGML-encoded KEGG human pathways to the SIF file format

 Copyright 2019 [Arnaud Poret](https://github.com/arnaudporet)

-This work is licensed under the [Apache License Version 2.0](https://www.apache.org/licenses/LICENSE-2.0) (the "License").
-You may not use this work except in compliance with the License.
-You may obtain a copy of the License at https://www.apache.org/licenses/LICENSE-2.0.
+This work is licensed under the [GNU General Public License](https://www.gnu.org/licenses/gpl.html).

+To view a copy of this license, visit https://www.gnu.org/licenses/gpl.html

 ## kgml2sif

-Convert KGML-encoded KEGG pathways to the SIF file format.
+Convert KGML-encoded KEGG human pathways to the SIF file format.

 For information about the KGML file format see at the end of this readme file.